natcap/invest.users-guide/source/sdr.rst

  * U.N.
 Food and Agriculture Organization http://www.fao.org/docrep/T1765E/t1765e0c.htm

-Watersheds / subwatersheds
+Watersheds / Subwatersheds
 --------------------------

 Watersheds outlets should correspond to reservoirs or other points of interest.
 This ensures that the sediment loads predicted by the model can be compared to observed data at these points.
 If known watershed maps exist, they should be used.
 Otherwise, watersheds and subwatersheds can be generated in ArcMap or QGIS based on the digital elevation model (see section on DEM for use of Fill tools to correct flow paths).

 Exact locations of specific structures, such as reservoirs, should be obtained from the managing entity or may be obtained on the web at sites such as the National Inventory of Dams (http://geo.usace.army.mil/pgis/f?p=397:1:0).
 Global collections of dam locations and information include the Global Reservoir and Dam (GRanD) Database (http://www.gwsp.org/products/grand-database.html) and the World Water Development Report II dam database (http://wwdrii.sr.unh.edu/download.html.)

-Calibration parameters :math:`IC_0` and :math:`k_b`
+Calibration Parameters :math:`IC_0` and :math:`k_b`
 ---------------------------------------------------

 :math:`IC_0` and k are calibration parameters that define the relationship between the index of connectivity and the sediment delivery ratio (SDR).
 Vigiak et al. (2012) suggest that :math:`IC_0` is landscape independent and that the model is more sensitive to k.
 Advances in sediment modeling science should refine our understanding of the hydrologic connectivity and help improve this guidance.
 In the meantime, following other authors (Jamshidi et al., 2013), we recommend setting these parameters to their default values (:math:`IC_0`=0.5 and :math:`k_b`=2), and using k only for calibration (Vigiak et al., 2012).

-Appendix 2: Representation of additional sources and sinks of sediment
+Appendix 2: Representation of Additional Sources and Sinks of Sediment
 ======================================================================

 The InVEST model predicts the sediment deliver from sheetflow erosion, thus neglecting other sources and sinks of sediment (e.g. gully erosion, streambank, landslides, stream deposition, etc.), which can affect the valuation approach.
 Adding these elements to the sediment budget requires good knowledge of the sediment dynamics of the area and is typically beyond the scope of ecosystem services assessments.
 General formulations for instream deposition or gully formation are still an area of active research, with modelers systematically recognizing large uncertainties in process representation (Hughes and Prosser, 2003; Wilkinson et al., 2014).
 Consultation of the local literature to estimate the relative importance of additional sources and sinks is a more practical approach to assess their effect on the valuation approach.